jhpyle/docassemble/_docs/config.md

 ## <a name="secretkey"></a>Secret key for Flask

-The [Flask] web framework needs a secret key in order to manage session information and provide [protection] against [cross-site request forgery].
+The [Flask] web framework needs a secret key in order to manage session information, provide [protection] against [cross-site request forgery], and to help encrypt passwords.
 Set the `secretkey` to a random value that cannot be guessed.

 {% highlight yaml %}
 secretkey: CnFUCzajSgjVZKD1xFfMQdFW8o9JxnBL